 Before a council adopts its Annual Business Plan it must prepare a draft Annual Business Plan and undertake a public consultation process.
-Consultation on this plan occurred between 2 May to 26 May 2025.
+Consultation on this plan will be undertaken between 2 May to 26 May 2025.

-All feedback collected during this period was distributed and considered by the Elected Members of Council at a Budget Workshop in order to finalise Council's 2025-26 Annual Business Plan and Budget.
+All feedback collected during this period will be considered by the Elected Members of Council at a Budget Workshop in order to finalise Council's 2025-26 Annual Business Plan and Budget.